 Companies in the same business might form vertical mergers to streamline their supply chain process, while they might choose horizontal mergers as a way to reduce competition.

-Which Type of Merger is Right for Me?
+Which Type of Merger Is Right for Me?

 It is important that you clearly understand the implications of both vertical and horizontal mergers before you even consider executing one.
 A successful vertical merger, for example, will enhance your competitive position in your market.
 It will also help you lower prices related to production.
 A successful horizontal merger, by contrast, will increase your revenue.